Supermarine Spitfire, Figullar, Monaghan September 1942

 Barracks.
 2/Lt Kenny submitted a report to the Irish

-Army’s Eastern Command two days later and this reads as follows:
+Army’s Eastern Command two days later which read as follows:

-of L.D.F. men, and Civic Guards from Emyvale and Monaghan town
+and Civic Guards from Emyvale and Monaghan town in charge

-in charge of the plane.
+of the plane.
 An L.D.F.
-Staff Officer name J J
+Staff Officer named J J

 McGleoin from Monaghan was in charge of the Guard.